 Most homes have far fewer people in them, and the doors and windows aren’t sealed up with insulation tape like ours are.
 So changes would be even smaller in most homes.

 Simply put, humans don’t take in as much oxygen as we think we do.
-Based on oxygen alone, estimates are that the average person could survive in a completely sealed room for 12 full days!
+Based on oxygen alone, estimates are that the average person could survive in a completely sealed, airtight room for 12 full days!
+Running out of oxygen in a room is quite unlikely.

 While oxygen levels are pretty much constant over the day, what does change is the amount of carbon dioxide in the air.
 We tracked CO2 levels using the Air Visual Node, which showed carbon dioxide more than tripling throughout the day.